viamrobotics/docs/docs/tutorials/custom-base-dog.md

 Click the **PROCESSES** sub-tab of the **CONFIG** tab.

-Create a new process called "1st" (or whatever you like).
+Create a new process and give it a name (for example "1st").
 This process will start the Freenove robot dog server so it is ready to receive commands from the custom component server.
 Fill out the config panel as follows: